morukele/morukele/README.md

   </a>
 </p>

+## About me
 Thank you for viewing my profile, feel free to contact me or view my projects.

 - How to reach me: orukele.dev@gmail.com
 - Languages: Python 🐍, Rust 🦀, and JavaScript 📜
 - Open to work opportunities, particularly on rust projects.

+## Opensource work:

+Currently working on an open-source Rust library crate for using the Paystack API called [paystack-rs](https://github.com/morukele/paystack-rs).

+[Paystack](https://paystack.com) enables modern online and offline payments for Africa by enabling African merchants to get paid from anyone anywhere in the world.

 <!---
 morukele/morukele is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.